Olical/oli.me.uk/source/_posts/2013-08-08-building-for-browsers-in-a-terminal.markdown

 ## Why?

-It may be because I have been working for this for a while now, but this kind of thing feels so natural now.
+It may be because I have been working like this for a while now, but this kind of thing feels so natural now.
 If I work inside my terminal 100% of the time I know that any tool I use will work in a similar way.
 I can search any output and pipe it around however I like.
 I can tie things into my editor with minimal effort and I can fix things when they go wrong (which is very, very rare).

-It's a weird kind of Zen, you forget about the interface and just let your fingers do the talking.
-As I write this in my full screen Vim session I'm not even thinking about the commands I'm sending to Vim, that's just become completely natural now.
-I get to think about what I am writing and working on with no distractions from my tool chain.
+After working with and getting used to Unix terminal style tooling for long enough you stop thinking about the interface; it no longer gets in the way, it just works.
+There doesn't seem to be a learning curve for anything I start using now either because the interfaces are so very similar.

-It's nice to not have to switch mindsets as I alt-tab between six different memory hogging, button laden GUIs.
 This way of working seems ridiculous and backwards to some people; it's not worse, it's just different. *I* love it.

 [tmux]: http://tmux.sourceforge.net/
 [Vim]: http://www.vim.org/